MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 1.  [/r/repository/shell/execute](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryshellexecute) | Executes a repository-managed shell script on the DeployR server.

-For more information about working with this new API please post your questions to the [DeployR Google Group](https://groups.google.com/forum/#!forum/deployr).
+For more information about working with this new API please post your questions to the [forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr).

-This feature is supported by DeployR Open and DeployR Enterprise.

 ### DeployR 7.3